-- management-ownership and higher capital (via a return to old fashioned merchant-banking that have now been regulated out of existence). - This paper takes the view that the building block of strong financial systems need to start at the national and local levels, so that finance is founded on strong ethics and values, safeguarded by vigilant supervision along clear principles, and fostered through sound competition.
+- This paper takes the view that the building block of strong financial systems need to start at the national and local levels, so that finance is founded on strong ethics and values, safeguarded by vigilant supervision along clear principles, and fostered through sound competition.
 Financial deepening takes on a different (broader) meaning from just developing public financial markets, such as foreign exchange, inter-bank and stock markets, to nurturing private (matching) markets that are not only complementary to public markets, but also essential training grounds for both investors, intermediaries and regulators for public markets that trade on scale, efficiency and transparency. - It is through the competition from bottom-up that will generate a more healthy, diverse and economically, socially and ecologically more sustainable global financial system.
 Global consensus can be reached more easily through definition of common standards by which risks, performance and stability can be measured and enforced.
 It would be unfruitful to try to enforce a mono-culture of one-size-fits-all set of regulatory or policy tools, because for flexibility and adaptability, the global system should experiment with the evolution and experimentation of different systems and approaches, subject to agreement on the systemic implications of such experimentation.

 At the global level, as the system shifts from a unipolar to multipolar system, geo-politics will dominate in the run-up to 2050, but a crucial question is one of how to increase global public goods.
 Given the global rivalry between incumbent powers and rising powers, there are fewer resources for global public goods.
 Furthermore, this paper argues that in the context of growing uncertainties (unknown unknowns) from environmental, disruptive technology, natural disasters and human conflict, the only way forward is more equity cushions and less debt.
 Developing more global public goods is touched upon briefly in this paper.
-As it is suh a complex and important issue, it warrants a more detailed assessment, which unfortunately must lie outside the scope of this paper.
+As it is sub a complex and important issue, it warrants a more detailed assessment, which unfortunately must lie outside the scope of this paper.